hashicorp/packer/website/source/docs/extend/provisioner.html.markdown

 ---
 layout: "docs"
 page_title: "Custom Provisioner Development"
+description: |-
+  Packer Provisioners are the components of Packer that install and configure software into a running machine prior to turning that machine into an image.
+An example of a provisioner is the shell provisioner, which runs shell scripts within the machines.
 ---

 # Custom Provisioner Development

-Provisioners are the components of Packer that install and configure software into a running machine prior to turning that machine into an image.
+Packer Provisioners are the components of Packer that install and configure software into a running machine prior to turning that machine into an image.
 An example of a provisioner is the [shell provisioner](/docs/provisioners/shell.html), which runs shell scripts within the machines.